d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   information about customizing `imenu', see [Imenu in the Emacs manual].

+  The command `M-x sweeprolog-xref-project-source-files' can be used to update `sweep'’s cross reference data for all Prolog source files in the current project, as determined by the function `project-current' (see [Projects in the Emacs manual]).
+When searching for references to Prolog predicates with `M-?' (`xref-find-references'), this command is invoked implicitly to ensure up to date references are found throughout the current project.

 [Find Identifiers in the Emacs manual] <info:emacs#Find Identifiers>

 [Imenu in the Emacs manual] <info:emacs#Imenu>

+[Projects in the Emacs manual] <info:emacs#Projects>

 Predicate definition boundaries